wso2con/2025-CMB-integration-tutorial/session-1/README.md

 This session is based on the O2Mart sample scenario and will guide you through an Automation example.
 The following key steps will be covered:
 1. Creating an HTTP connection to the /customers resource and iterating through the list of customers and filtering those with 5,000 or more loyalty points.
-2. Sending special promotional emails using the Gmail connector.
+2. Sending exclusive offer email using the Gmail connector.